MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-designer.md

 <a name="version-control"></a>
 ### What kinds of version control can I use

-We've used a Git repository in VSTS to keep things focused on CI/CD for this tutorial.
+We've used a Git repository in Azure Repos to keep things focused on CI/CD for this tutorial.

 When you're ready to get going with CI/CD for your app, you can use the version control system of your choice: